The Terminator: Plot

-Two men arrive separately in 1984 Los Angeles, having time traveled from 2029.
-One is a cybernetic assassin known as a Terminator, programmed to hunt and kill a woman named Sarah Connor.
-The other is a human soldier named Kyle Reese, intent on stopping it.
-They both steal guns and clothing.
-The Terminator systematically kills women bearing its target's name, having found their addresses in a telephone directory.
-It tracks the last Sarah Connor, its actual target, to a nightclub, but Reese rescues her.
-The pair steal a car and escape, with the Terminator pursuing them in a stolen police car.
+An android assassin called a "Terminator" is sent back in time from 2029 to 1984 Los Angeles, programmed to hunt and assassinate a woman named Sarah Connor.
+Separately, a human soldier named Reese arrives, intent on stopping the Terminator.
+After searching for addresses in a telephone directory, the Terminator systematically dispatches similarly named women, as well as several other people it comes in close contact with, including Sarah's roommate, Ginger, and her boyfriend, Matt.
+The Terminator eventually locates the correct Sarah at a local nightclub, where she is rescued by Reese opening fire on The Terminator, which quickly turns into a chaotic gunfight and foot-chase.
+The pair then steal a car to escape, with the Terminator pursuing them in a stolen police car.

-As they hide in a parking lot, Reese explains to Sarah that an artificially intelligent defense network known as Skynet, created by Cyberdyne Systems, will become self-aware in the near future and trigger a global nuclear war to exterminate the human species.
-Sarah's future son John will rally the survivors and lead a successful resistance movement against Skynet and its army of machines.
-On the verge of the resistance's victory, Skynet sent the Terminator back in time to kill Sarah and prevent John from being born.
-The Terminator is an efficient and relentless killing machine with perfect voice-mimicking ability and a robust metal endoskeleton covered by living tissue that disguises it as a human.
+As they hide in a parking lot, Reese explains to Sarah that an artificially intelligent defense network known as Skynet, created by Cyberdyne Systems, will soon become self-aware and trigger a global nuclear war to bring humankind to its extinction.
+Sarah's future son, John, will rally the survivors and lead a successful resistance movement against Skynet and its mechanical forces.
+On the verge of the resistance's victory, Skynet sent the Terminator back in time to assassinate Sarah, thereby preventing John's birth.
+Reese additionally divulges that the Terminator has a durable metal endoskeleton covered by living tissue to appear human, before showing Sarah his extermination camp tattoo forcibly given to him by the machines.

-Police apprehend Reese and Sarah after another encounter with the Terminator.
-The Terminator attacks the police station, killing police officers while hunting for Sarah.
-Reese and Sarah escape, steal another car, and take refuge in a motel, where they assemble pipe bombs and plan their next move.
-Reese admits that he has adored Sarah since he saw her in a photograph John gave him and that he traveled through time out of love for her.
-Reciprocating his feelings, Sarah kisses him, and they have sex, conceiving John.
+The Terminator tracks Reese and Sarah, but it disappears after being shot in the eye and crashing during a car chase with the duo.
+The police apprehend Reese and Sarah.
+Sarah is notified of Ginger's and Matt's murder, while Reese is interrogated by Dr. Silberman, a skeptical criminal psychologist.
+The Terminator returns to a hotel room it has been using as a base of operations to repair its damaged right arm and remove its damaged left human eye, revealing its red, robotic eye underneath, which it covers with sunglasses.
+Just as Silberman leaves, The Terminator arrives at the police station searching for Sarah, slaughtering many officers in the process.
+Reese and Sarah escape, steal another car and sleep under an overpass, where Sarah learns Reese's first name, Kyle.
+The next morning, they take refuge in a motel, where they assemble several pipe bombs and plan their next move.
+Reese admits that he has adored Sarah since he saw her in a photograph that John gave him, and that he traveled through time out of love for her.
+Reciprocating his feelings, Sarah kisses him and they have sex.